tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 ERROR: Incorrect budget input

 ```
-Notice the two error print outs.
-First error because the 'Chocolate Cake' pastry has a 'z' in it, and second
-error because the 'Blank Pastry' is of length 0

 ## Getting Started
 You will first need to consider all the different combinations of cuts and compare their prices to find the best one.